 - best-seller on Amazon

 The Moment wide-angle model might actually have a slight quality advantage over the wide-angle lens in the Xenvo Camera Lens Kit Pro.
 However, considering the big price difference, we recommend purchasing the Xenvo lenses.

 Moment makes some of the most expensive mobile lenses on the market.
 However the brand enjoys a very good reputation.
 At the beginning of 2018, the company generated a lot of excitement with its Kickstarter campaign for an anamorphic mobile lens.
 The campaign raised over $1.5 million (and counting), surpassing its original funding target of $50 thousand in less than an hour!

 Therefore, the title of the Most Anticipated Lens goes to:

 Moment Anamorphic Lens

 Here is Moment’s pitch video from their Kickstarter campaign

 You can pre-order the anamorphic lens on the Moment store

 To use Moment lenses, you need to mount them on a Moment case.
-They cost about $30 and are available for Google Pixel and Samsung Galaxy phones (and iPhone, of course).
+The cases are available for Google Pixel and Samsung Galaxy phones (and iPhone, of course).